Deu Mandrekar

-Deu Gunaji Mandrekar (born 18 March 1923, date of death unknown) was an Indian politician.
+Deu Gunaji Mandrekar (born 18 March 1923 – unknown) was an Indian politician.
 He was elected to the Goa Legislative Assembly from Pernem in the 1977, 1980 as a member of the Maharashtrawadi Gomantak Party and from Dargalim in the 1989, 1994 Goa Legislative Assembly election.
 He was Deputy Speaker of the Goa Legislative Assembly from January 1995 to November 1998.

 In 1999, Mandrekar ran as an independent, having defected ten times by that point.
 In April 2012, it was noted that Mandrekar is deceased.